 - No Airflow Control

-The Suorin Drop comes in a variety of colors – black, tiffany blue, yellow, brushed gunmetal, and red.
+The Suorin Edge comes in a variety of colors – black, Gold, blue, red, and a fetching shade of coral.
 Perfect for those who want their devices to match their personalities.

-It is quite thin, measuring at just 12mm and stands at about 12mm, easily pocket-able.
-Good thing it doesn’t leak easily.
+It is quite thin, measuring at just 73mm tall, easily pocket-able.
+And a good thing it doesn’t leak easily.

-Performance-wise, the Drop vapes fantastic.
+Performance-wise, the Edge vapes fantastic.
 It’s aimed at MTL users so don’t expect to chase clouds here.
-Flavor it top-notch as well, something many other pod vapes can’t manage.
+Flavour it top-notch as well, something many other pod vapes can’t manage.

-However, the Drop often misfires on me.
-Whether it’s a one-off with my unit, I’m not sure, but overall it’s a nice, interesting device that performs great when it works.
+However, the Edge did misfire on me a couple of times.
+Whether it’s a one-off with my unit, I’m not sure, but overall it’s a nice, interesting device that performs great.

 - Longer battery life